Tool Tax Rebate for Mechanics

 At the moment, the amount that you can claim back on tools stands at around 20% of the initial purchase value including VAT.
 So, if you’ve spent £2000 on a shiny new high-end toolbox, then you can expect to receive £400 back as a tool tax rebate.
 Not too shabby, is it?

 ExampleJamie has been a mechanic at a fast-fit centre for 4 years.
 During this time, he has spent £3600 on hand tools and £1100 on a tool box.
 By making a Capital Allowance claim on his tools, Jamie can expect to receive a tax rebate of around £988.

-You can typically claim back between 18% and 20% of the cost of the tools you have purchased.
 The actual amount will depend on several factors, including the date of purchase as well as how much tax you have paid through your wages.